 - Skin Allergies: This is also called allergic dermatitis by vets and is caused by a food allergy, flea, and environmental allergens.
 Itchy, scabbed, and inflamed skin are the expected manifestation of this issue.

-All of these health issues can be diagnosed early and be treated if you would really devote time and effort to taking care of your dog.
+All of these health issues can be diagnosed early through appropriate health tests and treated if you would devote time and effort to taking care of your dog.

 Fluffy Frenchies are great family dogs despite being stubborn at times.
 Here are some of the reasons why:

-- They would gladly obey you as long as you gave them rewards and motivations.
+- They would gladly obey you if you gave them rewards and motivation.

 - They are affectionate.